Home

 Manyane offers restaurant facilities that can do both A La Carte and buffet meals daily and a regular Sunday lunch buffet.

-Bakgatla restaurant – the food is usually good here.
+The food at Bakgatla restaurant is usually good.
 The buffet breakfast is included in the price and the choice and quantity of food is always great.
+The ambiance, however, is not good - the restaurant was renovated in 2012 but the decor is horrible!

-Bakubung This camp has a luxurious restaurant with tables inside and outside, all overlooking a waterhole.
+Bakubung Lodge has a nice restaurant with tables inside and outside, all overlooking a waterhole.
 We have eaten lunch and dinner there and the food was good but service was slow.

-At Ivory Tree Lodge all your meals are served in the main dining room.
-The food and service were good but a bit pricy for what we got.
-The staff members that we encountered were helpful and friendly.
+At Ivory Tree and Shepherd's Tree Lodges all your meals are served in the main dining rooms.
+The food and service were very good and the staff members that we encountered were helpful and friendly.

-The restaurant at Tshukudu Lodge has international cuisine with an African influence, and wonderful South African wines.
-Seating is around a dining table or outside on a covered deck.
+The restaurant at Tshukudu Lodge has international cuisine with an African influence and wonderful South African wines.
+Seating is around a large dining table or outside on a covered deck overlooking the waterhole.
 Brunch, high tea, and 5-course dinners are served daily.

 Summary